-Plastic (polypropylene etc) chopping boards are seldom as attractive as their wooden counterparts, but they win on the hygiene (and often price) front as they can be colour-coded for particular tasks, as seen in professional kitchens (red for raw meat, blue for raw fish and so on), and can withstand rigorous washing and sanitising.
+Plastic (polypropylene etc) chopping boards are seldom as attractive as their wooden counterparts, but they win on hygiene (and often price) as they can be colour-coded for particular tasks, as seen in professional kitchens (red for raw meat, blue for raw fish and so on) and can withstand rigorous washing and sanitising.
 Clever new designs include chopping boards with folding sides, to funnel your chopped food into a pan or bowl.
-Bamboo chopping boards are excellent and often quite reasonable, so we included them in our test but we didn’t bother with glass cutting boards.
-Whichever board you choose, remember to consider the tasks you’ll be using it for, where you’ll be storing it, whether you want a handle on your board to hang it up, and whether it’s non-slip as you don’t want your board skidding all over the place.
+Bamboo chopping boards are excellent and often quite reasonable, so we included them in our test.
+Whichever board you choose, remember to consider the tasks you’ll be using it for, where you’ll be storing it, whether you want a handle on your board to hang it up, and whether it’s non-slip, as you don’t want your board skidding all over the place.

 What we looked for:

-The Good Food Drop Test: Reasoning that over its lifespan, a chopping board suffers lots of knocks and scrapes in a household kitchen, Barney and I set out to give the kit a bit of rough and tumble.
-Enter the Good Food Drop Test.
-We think a chopping board should be able to withstand being dropped from knee height – although we were surprised by our findings.
+The Good Food Drop Test: Reasoning that over its lifespan, a chopping board suffers lots of knocks and scrapes in a household kitchen, Barney and I set out to give the kit a bit of rough and tumble – the Good Food Drop Test.
+We think a chopping board should be able to withstand being dropped from knee height although we were surprised by our findings.

 No marks: We put each board through a rigorous test of chopping and hacking with a sharp knife to check whether the surface was left with irremovable marks.
 Chopping boards naturally suffer wear and tear as they’re constantly exposed to sharp edges, but we wouldn’t expect them to damage easily on first use.